 - Keep the bandage on your biopsy site until the day after your biopsy.

 - Leave the Steri-Strips™ (thin strips of paper tape) on your biopsy site.
-If they have not fallen off in 3 days, you can remove them.
+If they don’t fall off on their own in 3 days, you can remove them.

-- You may have swelling and bruising after your breast biopsy.
-Apply an ice pack to your site for 10 to 15 minutes several times during the first 24 to 48 hours after your procedure to help reduce swelling.
+- You may have swelling and bruising after your biopsy.
+Apply an ice pack to the area for 10 to 15 minutes several times during the first 24 to 48 hours (1 to 2 days) after your procedure.
+This will help reduce swelling.
 The bruises and swelling should go away on their own in about a week.

 - If you have any bleeding from your biopsy site, apply steady pressure with a gauze pad.
-If the bleeding becomes heavy or doesn’t stop, call your doctor.
+If the bleeding becomes heavy or doesn’t stop, call your healthcare provider.

 - Wear a tight-fitting bra to help support your biopsy site and make you feel more comfortable.
 Your radiologist will let you know if you need to wear any special type of bra after your biopsy.